 Field-hunting tip

-Look in weathered phosphate deposits country — that is the host setting where springcreekite typically forms.
+Look in weathered phosphate deposits country, the host setting where springcreekite typically forms.
 If you start seeing quartz, goethite, hematite in float, you are in the right ground.
 Field specimens usually show a crusts and minute crystals habit, so train your eye for that shape before scanning the outcrop.